 The Pūniu River

-The Pūniu River flows from within the Pureora Forest, past four Marae: Mangataotoa, Rāwhitiroa, Aotearoa and Whakamārama through to Pirongia where it meets the Waipā River.
+The Pūniu River flows from within the Pureora Forest, past four Marae: Mangatoatoa, Rāwhitiroa, Aotearoa and Whakamārama through to Pirongia where it meets the Waipā River.
 It is a Waikato River tributory and at 57kms long, is one of the longest secondary tributaries in New Zealand.